-As we get older, sharing information about our bodies, even the most private doesn’t seem to bother us.
-I had a cousin who started talking louder as she was losing her hearing.
-One day while having lunch in the local small town cafe she confided to a friend about how dry her vagina was getting.
-Everyone in the restaurant got that private information about her discomfort, even the cook, and the dishwasher, way back in the kitchen.
+As we get older, sharing information about our bodies and health, even the most private things, do not bother us.
+I had a cousin who started talking louder as her hearing got progressively worse.
+One day while having lunch in the local small-town cafe.
+She confided to a friend across the table about how dry her vagina was starting to get.
+Everyone in that restaurant got that bit of information about her discomfort, even the cook and dishwasher way back.

-When you said hello to her you would be careful not to ask, “how are you today” unless you planned on spending a lot of time listening to her reply.

-Dear cousin Flo has gone home to be with the Lord but she left many memories with us.
-One morning she announced, “I LOST MY HEARING AID.”
-They could not find that hearing aid anywhere in her small apartment.
-She said, “I HAD IT WHEN I WENT TO BED”.
-Later at coffee, she said, “OH MY, I thought my cat coughed up a hairball last night on my pillow and I flushed it down the toilet”.
-It must have been my hearing aid!
+When you said hello to her, you were always careful not to ask, “How are you today,” unless you planned to spend a lot of time listening to her reply.
+One morning she announced I lost my hearing aid she had her friend searched, but they could not find that precious hearing aid anywhere in her small apartment.
+She said, “I HAD IT WHEN I WENT TO BED .”
+Later at coffee, “Oh my,” I thought my cat coughed up a hairball last night on my pillow, and I flushed it down the toilet, “that must have been my hearing aid.”

 Then the old ticker develops problems.
-Hey Doc, what do you mean no salt?
-My grandfather lived to be ninety-six without heart trouble and he covered everything was salt.
+Hey Doc, what do you mean, no salt?
+My grandfather lived to be ninety-six without heart trouble, and he covered everything was salt.
 Doc says, ‘he sure was lucky’ you have high blood pressure.
-Now about your new diet, no salt, carbohydrates, saturated fat, sugar, caffeine, etc. I decided to get a haircut last week, when I got in the Barber’s chair he said, “Looks like maybe your only going to need one more clean shirt.”
+Now about your new diet, no salt, carbohydrates, saturated fat, sugar, caffeine, etc. I decided to get a haircut last week when I got in the Barber’s chair.
+He said, “Looks like maybe your only going to need one more clean shirt.”
 You cut the old doctor’s hair, didn’t you?
 “They aren’t supposed to talk about their patients.”

-My hearing is still fine, one thing that I can’t understand is why my wife keeps talking lower and lower all the time.
-The only time I can hear her real good is when she says,” DID YOU TAKE YOUR PILLS?”
+My hearing is still excellent.
+I can’t understand why my wife keeps talking lower and lower all the time.
+I can only hear her real good when she says,” DID YOU TAKE YOUR PILLS?”